The-Social-Proof-Foundation/docs/developers/cli.md

 The MySocial CLI is a vital tool for developers looking to integrate blockchain functionality into their applications.
 With its powerful command set, it simplifies on-chain interactions, making blockchain development more accessible and efficient.

 {% hint style="info" %}
-The CLI will be published when the testnet is launched.
+The CLI will be published when the mainnet is launched.
 {% endhint %}